 A big component of this latest restructuring seems to be Glencore agreeing to some kind of repayment deferral (mix of principal and/or interest, I don't know) in the event of low oil prices.
 That made the IMF satisfied enough to extend more finance.

-But 2 things stand out (apart from a country having so much debt to a single company).
 1/ Glencore had already restructured Chad's debt back in 2018 (in fact that was the 2nd such restructuring) and at the time it was considered to protect the country against lower revenues.